GDAmitha/plasmidInteractions/README.md

 ### 3. Machine Learning Algorithms for Intelligent Plasmid Design

-The automated design process will begin with user input, parsed using LLM integration.
-Specifications will be mapped to our database for optimal gene design.
+The automated design process begins with a user input, which is then parsed using integration with an LLM.
+Key specifications are extracted and inputted to our designer algorithm.
+These specifications are mapped to our database of genes and corresponding features.
+The below algorithms will be implemented to determine an optimal gene design.

 #### Algorithms